Benefits of Single Leg Exercises

 • Single Leg Exercises build tremendous strength in each leg individually.
 This corrects muscle imbalances, develops stability, and prepares the legs for real-life activities.

 • They improve balance and proprioception by forcing you to stabilize your body on one leg.
-This is key for injury prevention.
+This is key to injury prevention.

 • It activates muscle fibres that don’t get worked as much in two-legged exercises.
 This leads to more significant strength gains.